susam/mvs/README.md

 more details about it.

-The program [mvs.py][] available in this project consumes the content of the file [book.txt](book.txt), build an internal model and then use the model to generate gibberish.
+The program [mvs.py][] available in this project consumes the content of the file [book.txt](book.txt), builds an internal model and then uses the model to generate gibberish.

 **[View Source][mvs.py]**